Doctors search for cure to health illiteracy epidemic

 “People worry about dumbing things down, but in the research, no one has ever complained that things were too simple,” Cindy Brach, a senior policy analyst at the Agency for Healthcare Research and Quality told The Washington Post.
 “Everybody wants clear communication.”

-Gaye is a graduate of the World Journalism Institute mid-career course.
+Gaye is a World Journalism Institute graduate and a former WORLD correspondent.